jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 though they used to say.
 “Had we received advice from the an- cients.
-169. We would have been Allah's faithful serv- ants.”
+169. We would have been Enki's faithful serv- ants.”
 168.
 170. But